 1. WAIT AT THE DOOR K9-BA К9-ВА Test Description Student asks their dog to wait at the door until student releases dog to enter.
 Notes Dog may sit, down, or stand for the v vait.
-EXCELLENT Needs Work INCOMPLETE Scoring Dog waits with 1 to 2 cues until Student gives 3 cues to wait, or the Student gives 4 or mo ore cues to Guidelines released. student resets dog 1 time. wait, or student reset s dog 2 or more times, or dog doe s not wait. , WARM-UP TIME K9-BA Test Description Dog and student are allowed up to 5 minutes to explore and acclimate to the testing area.
-Note Dog should remain on-leash during the his time.
-EXCELLENT Needs Work Dog does not eliminate, or dog Dog eliminates outside of the Scoring eliminates in potty area, or student Guidelines successfully interrupts and redirects dog to potty area if dog starts to before continuing evaluation. eliminate outside of potty area.
-2. COME ANI D LEASHING UP MANNERS 5 K9-BA Test A. Student asks their dog to come from om 10 feet away.
-Description B. Student attaches leash to their do - A. Student will attach long line (provi tor will hold Notes long line and student will walk to a p • dog.
-B. When dog comes, student will atta ach their leash and detach long line.
-EXCELLENT NEEDS WORK INCOMPLETE A. Dog comes to student with 1 cue and responds to cue within 3 , , • Scoring seconds. respond to cue. cue within 5 seconds, o Guidelines B. After dog comes, dog sits or stands allowing student to attach leash within 3 seconds, or student grasp dog's collar. unable to attach leas grasps dog's collar within 3 dog's collar within 5 sec onds. seconds.
+The dog must not move forward l until released.
+EXCELLENT NEEDS WORK INCOMPLETE Scoring Guidelines Dog waits with 1 to 2 cues until released.
+Student gives 3 cues to wait, or the student resets dog 1 time.
+Student gives 4 or mo wait, or student reset more times, or dog doe s dog 2 or WARM-UP TIME К9-ВА Test Description Dog and student are allowed up to 5 minutes to explore and acclimate to the testing area.
+Note Dog should remain on-leash during this time.
+Food treats, petting, toys, and on-leash games may be used freely during the Warm-Up Time. nay be used EXCELLENT Needs Work Scoring Guidelines Dog does not eliminate, or dog eliminates in potty area, or student successfully interrupts and redirects dog to potty area if dog starts to eliminate outside of potty area. designated potty area, or needs more than 5 minutes to acclimate 2.
+K9-BA Test Description A. Student asks their dog to come from 10 feet away.
+B. Student attaches leash to their dog's collar.
+Notes A. Student will attach long line (provided by Evaluator) to their dog and detach their leash.
+Evaluator will hold long line and student will walk to a point 10 feet away and then call their dog.
+B. When dog comes, student will attach their leash and detach long line. tor will hold EXCELLENT Needs Work INCOMPLETE Scoring Guidelines A. Dog comes to student with 1 cue and responds to cue within 3 seconds.
+B. After dog comes, dog sits or stands allowing student to attach leash within 3 seconds, or student grasps dog's collar within 3 seconds. dog needs 4 to 5 seconds to respond to cue.
+B. After dog comes, student needs 4 to 5 seconds to attach leash or to come; or dog does not cue within 5 seconds, o student, or does not co respond to or passes by me. student is h or grasp